Eruimdas/Eruimdas.github.io/_posts/2022/2022-01-03-Hello-world.md

 title: Hello world!
 description: This is the first post of I've written in this page.
 summary: Why Hasan Kemik created this blog, who is he, and what's the aim?
-tags: machine-learning NLP artificial-intelligence computer-engineering
+tags: machine-learning nlp artificial-intelligence computer-engineering
 ---